Reasons Position Size Calculator Importance

 With those figures, the calculator would pass 2 values.
 The position size in this condition is below $18K, using $500 / 0.028.
 This calculator also passes the number of shares as 862 via separating the position size through the entry price.

 Whereas the position size calculator would perform the calculation for you.
 But, you still need to have some trading experience.
-When getting into a swing trade with a shorter stop, bigger position size is likely at a similar risk level.
+When getting into a swing trade with a shorter stop, a bigger position is likely at a similar risk level.
 But, you may still wish to cap your beginning position size like a ratio of your trade portfolio.
-If you’re initiating, then a position that is twenty percent of your trade portfolio can be redundant until you get some knowledge.
+If you’re initiating, then a twenty percent position of your trade portfolio can be redundant until you get some knowledge.

 2 Position Sizing Tactics: Equal Dollar vs. Equal Risk